jvkec/miniNN/README.md

 # miniNN
 A simplified neural network inference engine.

-Learning project for me!
+## Why I built this

+I wanted to expand my C++ skills beyond what was taught in the classroom and I thought it would be perfect to make a very simple inference engine with just the basics.

 ## Included Stuff